isaksamsten/briljant/docs/tutorial.rst

    a.map(Math::cos);
    a.map(value -> Math.pow(value, 10));

+   // ... mutate inplace
+   a.apply(Math::exp)

-.. note:: Remember that ``assign`` can be used to mutate the matrix.
+.. note:: Remember that ``apply`` can be used to mutate the matrix.

 .. note::